lingeringwillx/StructIO/README.md

 ### Extending StructIO

-You can add your own types by inheriting from the two base objects:
+You can add your own types by inheriting from the base Struct object:

 ```python
 from structio import Struct, StructIO